Upstate hospital system makes plan to combat area’s top health needs, concerns

 It’s also a reason why Bon Secours Health System said access to health care is so important.

-“They want Greenville to not only be healthy and whole, but safe and they want to make sure that resources are spread out across the entire community,” Bon Secours St. Francis employee, Sean Dogan, said.
+“They want Greenville to not only be healthy and whole, but safe and they want to make sure that resources are spread out across the entire community,” said Bon Secours St. Francis employee Sean Dogan.

 Dogan is the director of community health at Bon Secours.